nodogsplash/nodogsplash/docs/source/fas.rst

 Security
 ********

-**If FAS Secure is enabled** (Levels 1 (default), and 2), the client authentication token is kept secret until FAS verification is complete.
+**If FAS Secure is enabled** (Levels 1 (default), 2 and 3), the client authentication token is kept secret until FAS verification is complete.

+   **If set to "0"** The FAS is enforced by NDS to use **http** protocol.
-   **If set to "0"** the client token is sent to the FAS in clear text in the query string of the redirect along with authaction and redir.
+   The client token is sent to the FAS in clear text in the query string of the redirect along with authaction and redir.

+   **If set to "1"** The FAS is enforced by NDS to use **http** protocol.
-   **If set to "1"** When the sha256sum command is available AND faskey is set, the client token will be hashed and sent to the FAS identified as "hid" in the query string.
+   When the sha256sum command is available AND faskey is set, the client token will be hashed and sent to the FAS identified as "hid" in the query string.
 The gatewayaddress is also sent on the query string, allowing the FAS to construct the authaction parameter.
 FAS must return the sha256sum of the concatenation of the original hid and faskey to be used by NDS for client authentication.
 This is returned in the normal way in the query string identified as "tok".
 NDS will automatically detect whether hid mode is active or the raw token is being returned.

    Should sha256sum not be available or faskey is not set, then it is the responsibility of the FAS to request the token from NDSCTL.

-   **If set to "2"**
+   **If set to "2"** The FAS is enforced by NDS to use **http** protocol.

    clientip, clientmac, gatewayname, client token, gatewayaddress, authdir, originurl and clientif are encrypted using faskey and passed to FAS in the query string.

    The query string will also contain a randomly generated initialization vector to be used by the FAS for decryption.